 - Provide valuable field experience to graduate and professional students interested in global community health

 - Work toward sustainable and effective community health plans to achieve better health outcomes

 Graduate Student Life (GSL) at the McDougal Center offers something for everyone in the Yale graduate community.
 Graduate student Fellows and staff are here for you, organizing programs and events and providing resources within the Center at HGS (320 York Street), from across the Yale campus and throughout New Haven.
 Meet grad and professional students and their families from outside your lab, department or school and explore Yale and New Haven together.
 Popular McDougal GSL events are monthly First Friday at Five grad happy hours, grad arts and sports events, wellness programs, public service days, family gatherings, and more.
 The McDougal facilities at HGS include the Common Room, Blue Dog Café, and meeting rooms for student events and programs.
-We select new McDougal GSL Fellows every spring for nine different program areas.
-YSPH students going into their 2nd year are eligible to apply in 2015.
+We select new McDougall GSL Fellows every spring for nine different program areas.

 Out in Public seeks to promote diversity and awareness at Yale School of Public Health by providing a platform for students to advocate for the needs and concerns of lesbian, gay, bisexual, transgender, queer, and ally (LGBTQA) students, by creating a personal and professional network for the LGBTQA community, and by organizing social and academic events aimed at fostering a sense of community at YSPH.